Vet your visitors before inviting them in.

 What anti-malware tools do

-But they do have to be on your system, or (in some rare cases) in the process of being downloaded to your system.
+But the files do have to be on your system, or (in some rare cases) in the process of being downloaded.

 Before you download?
 There’s effectively no solution.
-You at least have to download it in order to be able to scan it.
+You have to download it in order to be able to scan it yourself.

 What to do?